eric-burel/data-fetching-patterns-in-react/README.md

 This code structure is widely used across React codebases, especially those requiring data fetching from an API endpoint.
 In applications of regular size, it's common to find numerous instances of such data-fetching logic dispersed throughout various components.

-## Pattern 0: Separate Data Fetching Logic
+## Pattern 0: Asynchronous State Handler

+Reusable Logic for Data Fetching and State Management.

 In UI components, managing states such as "isSelected" or "searchResults" is commonplace.
 However, introducing asynchronous request-related states—namely loading, error, and data—into the mix can clutter the component.
 These states often appear together and managing them alongside other states can make the component harder to read and maintain.
 It's practical, then, to encapsulate these related states and separate this logic into its own space.